 Zeelenberg et al. (2002) found that given negative prior outcomes, participants associated more regret with inaction compared to action, possibly due to an expectation or formed norm for an action to change so that future losses would be avoided (Feldman & Albarracín, 2017).
 This is in line with decision justification theory (Connolly & Zeelenberg, 2002), arguing that decisions (action given negative prior outcomes) that are better socially justified are regretted less.
 Most studies demonstrating the action-effect (e.g., Kahneman & Tversky, 1982) adopted isolated decision scenarios, in which there was no background information regarding the outcomes of prior decisions.

-We are interested in investigating if there would be a substantial difference in effect size and a possible reversal of sign with prior negative outcomes compared to having no prior outcomes, neutral prior outcomes, or positive prior outcomes.
+We are interested in investigating if there would be a substantial difference in effect size and a possible reversal of the sign with prior negative outcomes compared to having no prior outcomes, neutral prior outcomes, or positive prior outcomes.

 H4a: H1 will be supported given no prior outcomes, or with neutral or positive prior outcomes.